wendystreumer/AirbnbRevenueEstimator/README.md

 ### Purpose of project

 In this project I try to find out the characteristics that influence property prices and Airbnb prices.
-The end product is an application where users can find out how much revenue they can make renting out a property through Airbnb, and how this revenue compares to the total value of the property.
+The end product is an application where users can find out how much revenue they can make by renting out a property through Airbnb, and how this revenue compares to the total value of the property.

 This is a personal project for self-learning purposes.
 The aim of this project was to carry out a data project from A to Z, using multiple data sources.
 I specifically wanted to learn to work with dash and plotly to deploy my models and create interactive graphs.